top of page

 A little girl sitting in a high chair eating a plate of food

-Worried your picky eater isn't getting the right nutrition?
+Are you worried that your picky eater isn't getting the right nutrients?

-It's completely normal to feel frustrated and concerned about your child's eating habits.
-Every parent wants their child to thrive, but navigating mealtime battles can be challenging.
-Understanding that picky eating is a common phase for many children can help ease some of the stress.
+Let me first say that it's completely normal to feel frustrated and concerned about your child's eating habits.
+Every parent wants their child to thrive, but the reality is that navigating mealtime battles can be challenging.
+Understanding that picky eating is a common phase for many children can help ease some of the stress of feeding your finicky eater.
 With patience and a few strategic approaches, you can expand your picky eater's food choices, helping them to try new foods and develop healthier eating habits.

 1. Pair New With Familiar to Expand Your Picky Eater's Food Choices